Eco-Agriculture Conservation Volunteer Project in Peru - Cusco

 Affordable Spanish language lessons

 Fluency in Spanish is not a prerequisite for the IVHQ Peru - Cusco program, however on certain projects volunteer work will be restricted with limited language ability.
-We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Cusco.
+We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our local team in Cusco.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
-Volunteers interested in taking Spanish lessons can arrange these directly with the IVHQ Program Manager prior to departure.
 The language lessons are tailored to each volunteer’s current level of Spanish and classes run from Monday through to Friday.
 The cost is very affordable and offered exclusively to IVHQ volunteers.

 Check what's required to visit Peru